 A member of the VIT Council since 2007, Michael Butler has been a state school secondary teacher in the northern suburbs of Melbourne for 40 years in various leadership roles, including year 12 and student welfare coordination.
 Michael has been a member of school councils and committees, the union State Executive, and regional and state committees focused on alternative education, teacher and principal selection and substance abuse issues.
 He has a particular interest in student welfare and alternative education for students experiencing difficulties in mainstream secondary schooling, and has 30 years’ experience coordinating an alternative setting for students with major behavioural issues.

-Currently the Principal of Magpie Primary School, Peter has over 36 years’ experience as a teacher in Government schools, with half of that time as a principal in small rural schools and a significant period of leadership as an Education Consultant in the Grampians – Wimmera region.
+Currently the Principal of a regional primary school, Peter has over 36 years’ experience as a teacher in Government schools, with half of that time as a principal in small rural schools and a significant period of leadership as an Education Consultant in the Grampians – Wimmera region.
 Peter is a nominee of the AEU, the Primary Convenor of the Principal Class Association and a member of the DET SRP Consultative Committee.
 Peter is an active member of the Moorabool Collegiate Network of small schools and is the original architect of the Wathaurong Sports District, providing extensive leadership for that project over 16 years.

 Siobhan Hannan moved into kindergarten teaching after previously working in ethnic affairs, occupational health and safety and editing.
 She now has 20 years’ experience in kindergarten.
 Over recent years, she has combined teaching an Italian-English preschool program with doctoral research in bilingual early years education.
 Siobhan is a strong believer in community participation, and has been a committee member of a childcare co-operative, kindergarten, gymnastics club and several soccer clubs, and on AEU sector council.

 Tony Sheumack began his career in Victorian state schools, teaching mathematics and science in four city and rural high schools over 10 years.
 He has served the independent school sector as a teacher, department head, boarding housemaster and principal for the past 27 years.
 Tony has been a member of the Association of Heads of Independent Schools of Australia since 1997 and has served a number of terms on the Victorian Executive.
-Currently Headmaster of Beaconhills College, he also holds a number of leadership roles in the independent school sector and is an elected member on the Board of Independent Schools Victoria.
+Currently Headmaster of a college in Melbourne's outer eastern suburbs, he also holds a number of leadership roles in the independent school sector and is an elected member on the Board of Independent Schools Victoria.